akhilreddy0703/STT-Inference-server/Readme.md

 # STT Inference Server

 This project implements a Speech-to-Text (STT) Inference Server using FastAPI.
-It supports multiple backend models, including Faster Whisper and OpenAI Whisper, and provides both batch and real-time transcription capabilities.
+It supports multiple backends, including Faster Whisper and OpenAI Whisper, and provides both batch and real-time transcription capabilities.

 ## Features